The Kingdom of Daytar Leamay

 The Cavernous Kingdoms :

 Buried deep under the Dragonback Mountains lay hundreds of miles of cave systems, many of which join up.
-In these most foreboding of places, the Drow and Druggar have built their cities and made their homes, protected and safe from the residents of the light world.
+In these most foreboding of places, the Drow and Druggar and even worse have built their cities and made their homes, protected and safe from the residents of the light world.
 The entrances into the Cavernous Kingdoms are few and far between and are often highly guarded or at very least extremely physically challenging.
 The creatures who reside there are at least hardy if not out rightly dangerous.

 The Cavernous Kingdoms